jacobchristensen346/ibm-sql-etl-bi-fundamentals/README.md

-Scripts and any other coursework completed for the IBM SQL, ETL and BI Fundamentals course on edx.org.
+Scripts and any other coursework completed for the IBM SQL, ETL and BI Fundamentals course series on edx.org.